Decentralized Local Stochastic Extra-Gradient for Variational Inequalities: Experiments

 \section{Experiments}

-We present two set of experiments to validate the performance of Algorithm~\ref{alg4}.
-In Section~\ref{sec:exp1} we verify the proven convergence guarantee on a strong-monotone and on a monotone bilienar problem, and in Section~\ref{sec:exp2} we explore the non-monotone case with application of GAN training.
-Extended details about the exerimental setup can be found in the appendix.
+In this section, we present two sets of experiments to validate the performance of Algorithm~\ref{alg4}.
+In Section~\ref{sec:exp1}, we verify the obtained convergence guarantees on two examples: a strongly-monotone and a monotone bilinear problems, and in Section~\ref{sec:exp2}, we explore the non-monotone case with an application to GANs training.
+Extended details of the experimental setup can be found in the supplementary material.